BECOME A volunteer!

 Become a mentor to aid a young person through their transition to life in the UK.

-A mentor will meet a young person once a week for 1-2 hours.
+A mentor will meet a young person once a week for one to two hours.
 Activities in this time could include coffee and a chat, help with reading letters, college work or English.

 We offer full training and ongoing supervision and an opportunity to attend talks and events organised by KRAN.
 You must be over 18 and able to commit to this role for at least nine months.
 A DBS check is essential and will be organised via the project.
 Our main office is in Canterbury, from where we support the majority of our clients.
 However, we need volunteers who can support a young person in Folkestone, Ashford, or Dover.

-Contact Gareth on 07522 306812 or at mentoring@kran.org.uk or complete our volunteer application form to express your interest.
+Contact Gareth on 07522 306812, at gareth@kran.org.uk, or complete our volunteer application form to express your interest.
+Please see our Privacy Notice to see how we process your data.

 “It is a great opportunity to do something very positive and uplifting for another individual.
 You make a friend for life and you will certainly learn and think a lot about how and why people want to come to the UK”